-The composition of the Board of Directors, the tenure of the directors with AGM, the overall experience of the directors and the experience that the directors have had with the independent Chair, the Chief Executive Officer and the executive management group permit and encourage each member to take an active role in discussions, and each member does actively participate in substantive discussions.
+The composition of the Board of Directors, the tenure of the directors with AGM, the overall experience of the directors and the experience that the directors have had with the Chair and Chief Executive Officer, the Lead Independent Director and the executive management group permit and encourage each member to take an active role in discussions, and each member does actively participate in substantive discussions.
 We believe that the leadership structure of our current Board of Directors is serving AGM well at this time.